 Our Testing Experience

-Mia approached this model with caution after her Newcastle experience.
-She lay on her side and paused, almost bracing for pressure.
-After a minute she said, “This kind of surface is still firm, but my shoulder has somewhere to go now.”
-Her hip line stayed straight, and she described the support as “organized rather than pokey.”
-For her lighter frame, this mattress landed on the acceptable side for long side-sleep nights, though not on the pillowy side of the spectrum.
+Mia approached this model cautiously after her Newcastle sessions.
+She paused on her side, then said, “This kind of surface is still firm, but my shoulder has somewhere to go now.”
+She described the support as “organized rather than pokey.”
+For her lighter frame, it landed on the acceptable side for longer nights, though it still wasn’t the plushest feel in the group.

-During Marcus’s sessions, the Acadia Plush struck an interesting middle ground.
-On his back he felt more comfort than Newcastle without losing that firm understructure.
-He described the feel as “a soft pad over a serious coil engine.”
-On his stomach, he still kept hip level, yet he preferred Newcastle slightly for pure stomach nights, since the softer top of Acadia let him dip a touch more.
+For Marcus, the Acadia Plush hit a middle ground.
+On his back, he felt more cushion than on Newcastle without losing that solid understructure.
+He called it “a soft pad over a serious coil engine.”
+On strict stomach nights, he still preferred Newcastle’s flatter feel, but he liked Acadia for mixed-position weeks.

 Pros & Cons